 Rottweiler Club Demonstration Team

 In their early years, the Victorian Rottweiler Club conducted demonstrations which promoted the Rottweiler and highlighted their willingness to be trained.
 These demonstrations were conducted at many public events.
 Teams of Obedience trained Rottweilers participated in marches through our crowded Melbourne streets, paraded around the main ring at the Royal Melbourne Show, and gave demonstrations at many other public functions.
-This popularized the Rottweiler in here, giving the general public the impression that, when well trained and handled, Rottweilers acquit themselves well in any situation.
+This popularised the Rottweiler in here, giving the general public the impression that, when well trained and handled, Rottweilers acquit themselves well in any situation.

 Comparison between the Rottweiler and the Bernese Mountain Dog